 Also, here is the payload capacity vs mount weight in one chart for ease of comparison:

-Astrophotography Telescope Mount FAQs
+Astrophotography Mount FAQs

 What is the best mount for a heavy telescope?